developer866/interactive_rating_component/README.md

 ### What I learned

-I learnt how to center div using postiin absolute.
+I learnt how to center div using postion absolute.

 To see how you can add code snippets, see below:
 ```css